 The Lake Minnetonka Conservation District (LMCD) is taking new steps to identify, prevent, and manage Aquatic Invasive Species (AIS) threats on Lake Minnetonka.

+The Lake Minnetonka Conservation District (LMCD) has prepared and participated in numerous studies of aquatic invasive species (AIS) with emphasis on harvesting and chemical treatments of Eurasian watermilfoil and curly-leaf pondweed with consideration of the health of Lake Minnetonka and all perspectives of those who have interests in the lake.
 The team of Emmons & Olivier Resources, Inc. (EOR) and Blue Water Science (BWS) has been chosen to assist in the development of this Plan.
 Both EOR and BWS enjoy long-standing familiarity with Lake Minnetonka in conjunction with expertise in lake management and AIS.
 EOR has decades of experience in watershed planning, lake management, and have a history of engaging stakeholder involvement.
 Blue Water Science possesses a wealth of knowledge about AIS and lake ecology and will bring scientific rigor and ecological viability to the Plan.

 On December 12, 2018, the LMCD Board agreed to proceed with a master plan to identify, prevent, and manage AIS on Lake Minnetonka.
 On January 9, 2019 the Board authorized the preparation of a request for proposal to contract with an AIS specialist to assist in the development of a lake-wide plan using a holistic, data-driven approach.